dhmunro/dudley/README.md

 the file, unless all of the declarations have explicit < or >
 prefixes.
 A special parameter-like declaration handles this:

-    !BOM := |U2 @ address  # "@ address" optional as usual
+    !ORDER @ address  # "@ address" optional as usual

-The BOM value is U+FEFF, so if the two bytes are [0xFE, 0xFF], the native byte order is big endian, while if the bytes are [0xFF, 0xFE], the native byte order is little endian.
-Any other values at that address means the data stream has been corrupted and throws an exception.
-Since placing a byte order mark at the beginning of a stream may indicate the whole stream is unicode, it is unwise to put this !BOM at address 0.
-You can also define the default byte order in the layout file itself with one of:
+The ORDER value is a single byte, "<" for little endian or ">" for big endian.
+Any other values at that address means the data stream has been corrupted and throw an exception.
+You can also define the default byte order in the layout itself with one of:

-    !BOM := 0  # for big-endian (most significant byte first) !BOM := 1  # for little-endian (least significant byte first)
+    !ORDER >  # for big-endian (most significant byte first) !ORDER <  # for little-endian (least significant byte first)

 Dudley also supports an arbitrary file signature or "magic number", which usually would be placed at address 0 in a file.
 To do this, Dudley recognizes a second special parameter-like declaration:

-    !SIGNATURE := "\x89DUD\x0d\x0a\x1a\x0a" @ address
+    !SIGNATURE "\x89DUD\x0d\x0a\x1a\x0a" @ address

 The signature can be any fixed byte string; with the optional address that signature must appear at that address in the file.
 The value